 The university expects the production to offer educational or otherwise worthwhile experiences to students.
 The university encourages the use of students as extras and production assistants for on-campus productions.
 The university requires that a copy of the production be donated to the university.

-The information in “c.” above and a script must be submitted to the director or the assistant director at least 30 days before filming.
+The information in Section 06.03 c. and a script must be submitted to the director or the assistant director of the OMR at least 30 days before filming.
 This requirement can be waived at the discretion of the director in the case of small productions.

 The university reserves the right to review the script as a condition of project approval and to deny use of its facilities in cases where it considers the content of the film or project to be inconsistent with the university’s mission or image.

-A commercial general liability insurance certificate with limits sufficient to cover the university’s liability exposure, naming The Board of Regents of the Texas State University System, Texas State University and its employees and agents as additional insurers, must be filed with the associate general counsel at least 10 days before the first set-up day.
+A commercial general liability insurance certificate with limits sufficient to cover the university’s liability exposure, naming The TSUS Board of Regents, Texas State, and its employees and agents as additional insurers, must be filed with the associate general counsel at least 10 days before the first set-up day.
 In addition, if the company wishing to film at the university has three or more employees, it must furnish proof of worker’s compensation insurance.